wordpress-mobile/gutenberg-mobile/README.md

 ```

 #### Localization strings file generation
 Some of the strings referenced in the editor are only used in the native version, these strings are not included in the translations fetched from [translate.wordpress.org](https://translate.wordpress.org/), however, they are part of the WordPress app translations.
-For this reason, we generate the following localiation strings files, which contain these type of string, for each platform, and that are bundled and incorporated in the translation pipeline of the app.
+For this reason, we generate the following localization strings files, which contain these types of string, for each platform, and that are bundled and incorporated in the translation pipeline of the app.
 - [`bundle/android/strings.xml`](https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bundle/android/strings.xml)
 - [`bundle/ios/GutenbergNativeTranslations.swift`](https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bundle/ios/GutenbergNativeTranslations.swift)

+These files are generated via the `i18n:update` NPM command, and like translations, they are also produced when generating the bundle.

+### NPM commands
+- `npm run i18n:update`: Downloads optimized translations and generate localization strings files for all plugins. **NOTE:** This command is attached to `bundle` NPM command via `prebundle:js`, so it will be automatically executed when generating a bundle.
+- `npm run i18n:check-cache`: Downloads un-optimized translations for plugins that don't have a cache folder. **NOTE:** This command is attached to dependency installation via `postinstall`, so it will be automatically executed when installing dependencies.

 ### How to add a new plugin
 1. Identify the i18n domain, which usually matches the plugin's name (i.e. `jetpack`).